 Today I met “Gloria”.
 She illegally crossed the border from Mexico into the United States of America when she was thirteen years old.
 She has spent the past twenty years living in a makeshift neighborhood called a colonia,1 located ten minutes inland from the Starbucks, Chuck E. Cheese’s, and shopping malls that populate McAllen, TX.

 She is now the mother of three children, all US citizens, but she dares not apply for legal status herself as this would undoubtedly result in being sent back to Mexico.
 “Don’t go to work”, they plead.
 But she must work, cleaning horses at a local ranch for $150 a week, she is one of the few who can find consistent employment to provide food and pay for the plot of land on which they live.
-A plot that came with with rudimentary sewage and electricity but also exorbitant monthly interest rates.
+A plot that came with rudimentary sewage and electricity but also exorbitant monthly interest rates.
 There is no shortage of people looking to capitalize on her desperation.

 Her daily life is one of fear and endless anxiety.
 Each day could be the last day she ever sees her children.
 What keeps her going is knowing that they are getting an education and will one day graduate.